Funeral Service Workers

 Most funeral service workers are employed full time, and some work more than 40 hours per week.
 They are often on call; irregular hours, including evenings and weekends are common.

-Overall employment of funeral service workers is projected to grow 4 percent over the next ten years, slower than the average for all occupations.
+Overall employment of funeral service workers is projected to grow 8 percent over the next ten years, faster than the average for all occupations.

 Funeral service workers will be needed to assist the growing number of people prearranging end-of-life services.
-However, this demand will be slightly offset as consumers increasingly prefer cremation, which costs less and requires fewer workers than do traditional funeral arrangements.
+This demand will be constrained by consumers increasingly preferring cremation, which costs less and requires fewer workers than do traditional funeral arrangements.
+However, since most cremations still involve a memorial service or funeral, funeral home managers are expected to be needed to guide families and loved ones through the death care process and to plan end-of-life events.

 |Funeral service workers